Pusnow/PinkDroid/README.md

 ## Acknowledgement

-PinkDroid was a term project for Special Topics in Computer Science<Android Internals> class at [KAIST](http://www.kaist.edu/) advised by Prof. Steven Ko.
+PinkDroid was a term project for Special Topics in Computer Science - Android Internals class at [KAIST](http://www.kaist.edu/) advised by Prof. Steven Ko.